WAdama/nas_ab_status/README.md

 # nas_ab_status
-Bash script for PRTG by PAessler to monitoring status of device backup in Synology Active Backup for Business in PRTG
+Bash script for PRTG by Paessler to monitoring status of device backup in Synology Active Backup for Business

 ### Prerequisites